Carpet: France

 In 1608 Henry IV initiated the French production of "Turkish style" carpets under the direction of Pierre DuPont.
 This production was soon moved to the Savonnerie factory in Chaillot just west of Paris.
 The earliest, well-known group produced by the Savonnerie, then under the direction of Simon Lourdet, are the carpets that were produced in the early years of Louis XIV's reign.
 They are densely ornamented with flowers, sometimes in vases or baskets, against dark blue or brown grounds in deep borders.
 The designs are based on Netherlandish and Flemish textiles and paintings.
 The most famous Savonnerie carpets are the series made for the Grande Galerie and the Galerie d'Apollon in the Palais du Louvre between c.
-1665-1685.
+1665 and c.
+1685.
 These 105 masterpieces, made under the artistic direction of Charles Le Brun, were never installed, as Louis XIV moved the court to Versailles in 1688.
 Their design combines rich acanthus leaves, architectural framing, and mythological scenes (inspired by Cesare Ripa's Iconologie) with emblems of Louis XIV's royal power.

 Pierre-Josse Joseph Perrot is the best-known of the mid-eighteenth-century carpet designers.
 His many surviving works and drawings display graceful rococo s-scrolls, central rosettes, shells, acanthus leaves, and floral swags.
 The Savonnerie manufactory was moved to the Gobelins in Paris in 1826.
 The Beauvais manufactory, better known for their tapestry, also made knotted pile carpets from 1780 to 1792.
 Carpet production in small, privately owned workshops in the town of Aubusson began in 1743.
 Carpets produced in France employ the symmetrical knot.

 England

-Knotted pile carpet weaving technology probably came to England in the early 16th century with Flemish Calvinists fleeing religious persecution.
-Because many of these weavers settled in south-eastern England, particularly in Norwich, the 14 extant 16th and 17th century carpets are sometimes referred to as "Norwich carpets".
+Knotted pile carpet weaving technology was introduced to England in the early 16th century, likely by Flemish Calvinists who were fleeing religious persecution.
+Because many of these weavers settled in south-eastern England, particularly in Norwich, the fourteen extant 16th and 17th century carpets are sometimes referred to as "Norwich carpets".
 These works are either adaptations of Anatolian or Indo-Persian designs, or employ Elizabethan-Jacobean scrolling vines and blossoms; all but one are dated or bear a coat of arms.
 Like the French, English weavers used the symmetrical knot.
 There are documented and surviving examples of carpets from three 18th-century manufactories: Exeter (1756–1761, owned by Claude Passavant, 3 extant carpets), Moorfields (1752–1806, owned by Thomas Moore, 5 extant), and Axminster (1755–1835, owned by Thomas Whitty, numerous extant).

 Exeter and Moorfields were both staffed with renegade weavers from the French Savonnerie and, therefore, employ the weaving structure of that factory and Perrot-inspired designs.
 Neoclassical designer Robert Adam supplied designs for both Moorfields and Axminster carpets based on Roman floor mosaics and coffered ceilings.
 Some of the most well-known rugs of his design were made for Syon House, Osterley House, Harewood House, Saltram House, and Newby Hall.